sidhyatikku/gci/README.md

 I actually [won](https://opensource.googleblog.com/2019/01/google-code-in-2018-winners.html) this time and the feeling is amazing.
 I did about 42 tasks (seems like 42 is the answer to anything & everything in the universe) and with same organization i.e. [JBoss Community](https://github.com/JBossOutreach)
 To view all the tasks completed during GCI 2018, [click here](/gci2018.md).

+You can have a look at aal my designs [here](https://www.behance.net/sidhyatikku).